rohitk-10/resamp_coadd_pipeline/README.md

 # Pipeline for resampling and coadding FITS images using SWarp
-Python script which takes in science and weight images and runs [SWarp](http://adsabs.harvard.edu/abs/2002ASPC..281..228B) on the images to adjust the pixel scale and flux scale of the image.
+Python script which takes in science and weight images and runs SWarp ([Bertin et. al. 2002](http://adsabs.harvard.edu/abs/2002ASPC..281..228B)) on the images to adjust the pixel scale and flux scale of the image.

 The code has three main blocks which can all be performed in one run on a set of images.
 Or, you can choose the blocks that run from:
 - Edit the input image headers to adjust to the desired zeropoint.